-Instead of investing months trying to build an MVP, not knowing if its even the right thing to build - validate your idea first.
+Instead of investing months trying to build an MVP, going in circles with a re-design, or a new feature, and not even knowing if your users will love it – validate your ideas first.

 In the traditional model, it takes months, even years to bring a product to market.
 Often, the “build” part of the project just lingers on and on, as the team loses focus and moral.

-Using the Design Sprint 2.0 in your process will quickly tell you what product you should be building by giving you real feedback from users on a real prototype.
+Using the Design Sprint 2.0 in your discovery process will quickly tell you what product you should be building by giving you real feedback from users on a real, hi-fidelity prototype.

-At Red, we run two sprints, prototype and test with 10 users, and handover a viable prototype with an MVP plan.
+At Red, we run two sprints back to back, prototype and test with 10 users, and handover a viable prototype with an MVP plan.